 The only thing you have to remember is not to turn on the “minify” options for both CloudFlare and W3 Total Cache.

 Only one of them should be turned on.

 They’re both turned off by default so you shouldn’t need to worry about this, though.

 If you’re looking to maximize your site speed, then I highly recommend going through the steps in this tutorial.

-You should see a huge improvement in your site load speed, especially if you’re using cheaper hosting solutions to begin with.
+You should see a huge improvement in your site load speed, especially if you’re using cheaper (shared) hosting solutions.